manami-project/manami/README.md

 ## What does it do?
-Manami let's you create an index file for the animes that you already watched and stored on your hard drive.
-Additionally based on this list you can search for related animes and recommendations.
+Manami let's you create an index file for the anime that you already watched and stored on your hard drive.
+Additionally based on this list you can search for related anime and recommendations.

 ### All features at a glance
 * Import entries from MAL
 * Automatically fill out meta information upon adding a new entry
     * You only have to add the info link and the location
-* Creates an index list for your local animes which can be opened in your browser
+* Creates an index list for your local anime which can be opened in your browser
 * Import/Export from/to CSV/JSON
     * The basic file format is XML
 * Recommendation search
 * Related anime finder
 * Check your list for inconsistency
 * Use a filter list to narrow your search results down
-* Use a watch list with animes you are currently watching or you plan to watch
+* Use a watch list with anime you are currently watching or you plan to watch
 * No need to provide username or password
 * No installer, it's just portable

 ### Why?
 Manami is not meant to be an alternative to MAL.
 It should be seen as an extension.
-It provides an index list for you local animes and features that I personally missed on MAL which have never been implemented.
+It provides an index list for you local anime and features that I personally missed on MAL which have never been implemented.

 ### Installation
 * Needs Java8 u66 or higher